Funding for Affordable Housing

 A vision of vibrant communities.

-The homes built because of the regional housing bond measure will help create lively neighborhoods where people can easily walk to common destinations.
-Foot traffic will increase safety for all on the street.
-People will be able to choose to ride a bike for fun or to get where they need to go.
-Frequent, reliable transit will provide connections throughout the region.
+Affordable housing built with funding from a regional housing bond measure would create lively neighborhoods where people can easily walk to common destinations.
+Foot traffic would increase safety for all on the street.
+People would be able to choose to ride a bike for fun or to get where they need to go.
+Frequent, reliable transit would provide connections throughout the region.

 Transform analysis: climate benefits of housing bond